Alepes-8/website/README.md

  - download the ReactAlepesSetup and place it where you want to set up the front end.
 Then run it.
 With it you will install the respoitory and the needed imports.
  - Then you just need to install the backend https://github.com/oliolo/backend which has it's own installation.

-# Setting Up the Project on your computer methord 1
+# Setting Up the Project on your computer methord 2
  - Install nodeJS.
 Try the recomended version or newer.
 Should still work with anything above version 18.3.0

  - download the SetupBack&frontend where you want to have your application and run it
        - with it a frontend by react and backend should work.
- - Then you just need to install the backend https://github.com/oliolo/backend which has it's own installation.
+After you make sure the private keys are placed correctly.
+Follow https://github.com/oliolo/backend instruction for the placement

 # Setting Up the Project on your computer methord 3